Die Heidelbeere — klein, dunkel, außergewöhnlich nährstoffreich und Ezras liebste Qualitätsprüfung

 What does this mean?
 The wild blueberry contains about three times more anthocyanins than the cultivated blueberry.
 This is not a marginal difference — it's the difference between a superfood and a regular berry.

-The blueberries from the Baltic region — which our sister-in-law has sent to her — are typically wild blueberries.
+The blueberries from the Baltic region — which our sister-in-law has sent to her — are usually wild blueberries.
 They come from forests, not plantations.
 They are smaller, more intense, darker.
 And they contain many times more anthocyanins compared to what is sold as "blueberry" in the supermarket.

 Fresh, frozen, or dried — what does what?